torbensko/tojson/readme.md

 A Craft plugin for exporting your entries to JSON.
 It provides the following features:

-- supports all field types including Entries, Matrix blocks and Assets
+- supports most field types including Entries, Matrix blocks and Assets
 - it applies all image transformation automatically